Please check this Message Board for any additional schedule updates.

 All games shall be played as scheduled.
-Only the Referee in charge of the game, the hosting Regional Commissioner (prior to the start of the game), or the Area Director shall have the authority to cancel scheduled tournament games in accordance with AYSO National, Section 11, and Area R Rules and Regulations.
+Only the Referee in charge of the game, the Area or Tournament Director shall have the authority to cancel scheduled tournament games in accordance with AYSO National, Section 11, and Area R Rules and Regulations.

 The HOME TEAM shall supply satisfactory game balls.